 When thinking of your paintings & pet portraits, good quality photos are helpful but NOT necessary.
 I have developed the skill of being able to capture exactly your pets in fine detail with poor photos.

 SO DON’T WORRY, THERE IS NO NEED TO DESPAIR!

 My husband John has excellent photoshop and Lightroom skills with years of experience so is able to work with poor photos to find the details required.

 Once you have submitted your photos to me, I will then look at your specific requirements and either discuss by phone or send you an email with a written quotation which will be tailored to your request.

-A deposit of £50.00 is required before starting a pet portraits painting.
+A non refundable deposit of £100.00 is required before starting a pet portraits painting.